 "Even though I know how to use a Smartphone, I'd still rather go dancing than watch television, and I find nothing more satisfying than singing with my friends next to a fire.
 We are here so briefly that missing a single opportunity to connect with people seems a crime.
 That's why we drink wine – it softens the hardness of the day, and loosens our tongues so that we may confide in a friend, share the day's events with a spouse, or sparkle with a lover over a romantic dinner.
 This is why we are alive – to be together." --Celia Ramsay

-Celia’s first CD was released in January 2011 (Celia's CD), a second one in March 2012 (Celia's 2nd CD) and she is working on another recording project--a duo album with Shay Black, brother of Mary Black and one of Ireland's best love musicians, who lives in Berkeley.
-Release of this third CD is expected in the latter part of 2014.
+Celia’s first CD was released in January 2011 (Celia's CD), a second one in March 2012 (Celia's 2nd CD) and she has completed a third - a duo album with Shay Black, brother of Mary Black and one of Ireland's best love musicians, who lives in Berkeley.
+All three CDs are available on CDBaby.com.